The stacky Batyrev-Manin conjecture and modular curves

 \subsection{Strategy of proof of Theorem~\ref{valuesaandb}}

-To prove Theorem~\ref{valuesaandb}, we first give a concrete description of $\XXX_0(N)$ as a {\it square root stack} over a stacky curve.
-Recall that given a line bundle $L$ on a stack~$\mathcal X$, the $n$-th root stack of $L$, denoted by $\sqrt[n]{L/\XX}$, is a stack defined in \cite{impose_tangency}, endowed with a morphism to $\mathcal X$ such that the pullback of $L$ is $n$-th power in the Picard group of~$\sqrt[n]{L/\XX}$.

-The {\it square root stacks} are $\mu_2$-gerbes: they are the {\it trivial} $\mu_2$-gerbes if and only if $L$ is a square in the Picard group $\Pic(\mathcal X)$.
-The square root stacks are classified by $\Pic(X)/2\Pic(X)$.
-In \cite{Abramovich_Olsson_Vistoli}, one describes a notion of {\it rigidification}, which essentially kills a subgroup scheme of generic stabilizer group.
-Hence if $\mathcal X$ is a stacky curve and $L$ line bundle, the generic stabilizer is $\mu_2$ and the rigidification of $\sqrt[2]{L/\XX}$ is just $\mathcal X$.
-We denote the rigidification of $\mathcal Y$ by $\mathcal Y^{\rig}$.
+To prove Theorem~\ref{valuesaandb}, we first give a concrete description of $\XXX_0(N)$ as a {\it square root stack} over a stacky curve, i.e. over a DM stack of dimension $1$ which is generically a genuine curve.
+Recall that given a line bundle $L$ on a stack~$\mathcal X$, the $n$-th root stack of $L$, denoted by $\sqrt[n]{L/\XX}$, is a stack defined in \cite{impose_tangency}, endowed with a morphism to $\mathcal X$ with the property that the pullback of $L$ is an $n$-th power in the Picard group of~$\sqrt[n]{L/\XX}$.
+The {\it square root stacks} are $\mu_2$-gerbes, and are {\it trivial} $\mu_2$-gerbes if and only if $L$ is a square in the Picard group $\Pic(\mathcal X)$.
+Hence, the square root stacks are classified by $\Pic(\XX)/2\Pic(\XX)$.
+In \cite{Abramovich_Olsson_Vistoli}, one describes a notion of {\it rigidification} $\mathcal Y^{\rig}$ of a stack $\mathcal Y$, which essentially kills a subgroup scheme of the generic stabilizer group scheme of a stack.
+If $\mathcal X$ is a stacky curve and $L$ is a line bundle on $\mathcal X$, the generic stabilizer of $\sqrt[2]{L/\XX}$ is $\mu_2$ and the rigidification is just $\mathcal X$.